CodeSpaceHQ/MENGEL/modules/DMZ/data_kit/README.md

 ### Data Filling: data_filler.py
 This file is for the removal or replacement of values of data which are missing.
-- drop_missing_data_rows: Removes any rows which have fewer than threshold non NaN values.
+- drop_missing_data_rows: Removes any rows which have a missing to exisiting component ratio greater than desired_ratio.
-- drop_missing_data_columns: Removes any columns which have fewer than threshold non NaN values.
+- drop_missing_data_columns: Removes any columns which have a missing to existing component ratio greater than desired_ratio.
 - drop_all_missing_data_rows: Removes any rows which hold exclusively NaN values.
 - drop_all_missing_data_columns: Removes any columns which hold exclusively NaN values.
 - fill_missing_data: Replaces any NaN values within the data with the passed filler value.